holoviz/param/doc/reference/param/reactive.md

 By default, exceptions raised while evaluating an expression are cached and re-raised when the expression is read.
-Pass `error_mode="propagate"` when constructing an expression to represent failures as falsy {py:class}`Error` values instead:
+Pass `error_mode="propagate"` when constructing an expression to represent failures as falsy {py:class}`ReactiveError` values instead:

 ```python